Extwin-Synthesis/Synthesis-Assets-Explorer/README.md

 - To sharpen 3D Gaussian Splatting, adjust the following parameters; note this may affect other objects (pending Omniverse optimization).

 5) Scenes
-- Scenes may contain many assets.
-Some users may experience jitter from collisions when pressing Play; please fine‑tune as needed.
+- because of contain many assets,some scenes maybe have viberation when play due to the collission; please fine‑tune as needed.
 We strive to eliminate such cases in testing, but due to hardware variability some users may still encounter them.

 ## Custom asset requests